TheWizardsCode/DevLogger/README.md

 Once configured this section will allow you to post the short description with hashtags (see above) and up to 4 images or 1 animated gif to Twitter.
 Note animated gifs have a limit of 15Mb so keep them small.
 We'd love someone to integrate a service such as Giphy.com :-)

+### Discord

+To use Discord you must [setup a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and configure Dev Logger to use this WebHook.
+This section will present the configuration screen if it is not already configured.

+Once correctly configured you can post text and images using this section of the UI.

 ## Dev Log Tab

 When a DevLog entry is made it will appear in this tab along with the meta data and images posted with it.
 You can edit the information here.
 You can also change the order the devlogs will appear in the final output.